vicgc/recognise/README.md

 Facial detection and recognition using OpenCV and libfacerec

-this is a basic template for my project - modules yet to be written
+This is a basic template for my project - modules yet to be written

+NB: The project is still in its infancy

 **Feel free to contribute, open an issue or make a _pull-request_**